-The same principle applies when building up a kiln car, ie. Each level relies on the components immediately below, and so it's essential to ensure that all supporting props are perpendicular and decks are level.
-Ceramic fibre paper or wad-clay should be used to level batts and props.
+The same principle applies when building up the kiln car, ie. Each level relies on the components immediately below, and so it's essential that the props used to support each deck are aligned directly above the supports below.
+This allows the weight to transfer down into the car base.